-The local ambient air quality can be degraded by a number of sources such as diesel vehicles and power station emissions.
+The local ambient air quality can be degraded by a number of sources such as Diesel Engine Exhaust Emissions and power station emissions.
 The usual substances monitored include dust deposition, PM10, PM2.5, NOx and SOx.

 The Irish EPA and the UK Environmental Agency carry out ambient air monitoring, usually, using permanent monitoring stations.
 This data is usually freely available.